EdgeFirstAI/documentation/docs/datasets/tutorials/annotations/manual.md

 !!! warning "Active AGTG Server"
     This server is costing credits to run.
 An inactivity of 15 minutes will auto-terminate this server.
 Otherwise, once you have completed the annotations, please ensure to [terminate the AGTG server](index.md#terminate-agtg-server) to avoid spending more of your credits.

-Once the server is initialized, draw the bounding box around the object by clicking on the frame and then dragging the mouse to expand the bounding box.
+Once the server is initialized, draw the bounding box around the object by clicking on the image and then dragging the mouse to expand the bounding box.
 This will start segmenting the object.
 Once the object is properly segmented, go ahead and click "Save Annotations" as indicated in red to save the annotation and to move forward to the next image.

 <figure markdown="span">
 ![Draw Bounding Box Prompt](../../assets/use-sam-box-tool.jpg){ align=center }